 • Interviews/Podcasts, Movies/Entertainment, Video Interviews

-Interview…Director Simon West on Character, Action and Excitement
+Interview…Director Simon West on Character, Action and Car Loads of Excitement

 Simon West knows a thing or two about action.
 More importantly, he’s proficient at capturing engaging performances set against explosions galore.
 His latest is a grounded affair, one where the jokes are good but the bullets are real.
 Compared to the likes of Con Air and The Expendables 2, it’s a quieter film that does less to glamorize assassins, and more to humanize them.
 In the film, Christoph Waltz plays Danny Dolinski, the titular “old guy” who is asked to train a young protege, any story about a hitman (of any age) will certainly have its fair share of sizzle, snark and a sniper rifle.
 Enjoy this chat with Simon…